 Oversees and directs operations of the Santa Maria Public Library and three County Branches in Library Zone III.

 The Santa Maria Public Library provides materials and services to help community residents obtain information to meet their personal, educational and professional needs.
 The Library features current, high demand, high interest materials in a variety of formats for persons of all ages in both Spanish and English.
 Special emphasis is placed on stimulating young children's interests to foster an appreciation for reading and learning.

-- Continue to seek grant-funding opportunities to improve the materials collection and services provided at the main Library, as well as the equipment, furnishings, and materials at the various County branch libraries to include working with the County to develop plans for a new Cuyama Branch Library.
+- Continue to seek grant-funding opportunities to improve the materials collection and services provided at the main Library, as well as the equipment, furnishings, and materials at the various County-funded, City-operated branch libraries.

-- Continue to offer children’s programs including preschool and school age story times, class tours and school visits, special monthly programs for children, teens and teen volunteers, and continue to form ties with area teens through programs and volunteerism.
+- Continue to offer children’s programs including early childhood “baby and me” story times, preschool and school age story times, class tours and school visits, special monthly programs for children, tweens, and teens and continue to form ties with area teens through programs and volunteerism.

 Library Organizational Chart